cdstanford/gid/README.md

 ### Documentation and tests

 We have taken care to document the source code, where especially helpful, and cleaned up and removed TODOs and old features.
+We have documented the binaries including `-h` options to display help.
 We have also ensured that there are extensive unit tests to demonstrate minimal uses for the tool, see for example `tests/test_examples.rs`.

 ## Authors